Hannah Tilson, Pattern Portrait Leaning In, 2020, 97 x 69 cm, watercolour ink on watercolour paper

 “Isolation Interview with Hannah Tilson”, in: Seam Agency, 2 Sep.
 2020

-Education / Teaching experience 2021–present, Tutor for the Young Artists program, Royal Drawing School, London 2019–21 Royal Drawing School, London, Postgraduate 2021Drawing at home - pattern still life, Printmaking at home - tetra pak, online workshops for ‘Energy Systems’, Well Projects 2014–18 Slade School of Fine Art, London, Bachelor’s in Fine Art 2016 New York Studio School, New York, exchange program 2013–14 Central Saint Martins, London, Foundation Diploma
+Education / Teaching experience 2022 ‘Personal Patterns’ course at Salzburg International Summer Academy of Fine Arts 2021–present Tutor for the Young Artists program, Royal Drawing School, London 2019–21 Royal Drawing School, London, Postgraduate 2021Drawing at home - pattern still life, Printmaking at home - tetra pak, online workshops for ‘Energy Systems’, Well Projects 2014–18 Slade School of Fine Art, London, Bachelor’s in Fine Art 2016 New York Studio School, New York, exchange program 2013–14 Central Saint Martins, London, Foundation Diploma